Basementsaver Emergency Backup Sump Pumps By Aquamedic

 Water Powered Versus Battery Powered Emergency Pump Summary

-In my professional experience with primary and backup basement sump pump systems:
+Years of professional experience with primary and backup basement sump pump systems leads to the following conclusions:

-• Generally, the (WP-Series or HP-Series) Water Powered Sump Pumps are the better option of the two backup technologies.
-Water powered backup pumps are much simpler and require essentially no maintenance, so they fundamentally have less to go wrong.
-Just install your water powered pump properly, and test it briefly every 6 months, and that's about it!
+• For the vast majority of homes, the WP-Series Water Powered Sump Pumps are the best solution.
+Water powered backup pumps are much simpler than battery powered backup pumps, and require essentially no maintenance, so they fundamentally have less to go wrong.
+Just install your Basementsaver WP water powered sump pump properly, and test it briefly every 6 months, and that's about it!

 Choose Your Optimum WP-Series Pump Model

-• If Your Water Pressure Continuously Exceeds 90psi a Basementsaver HP-Series Water Powered Pump is undoubtedly your best emergency backup option.
+• If Your Water Pressure Continuously Exceeds 100psi a Basementsaver HP or HPA Water Powered Pump is undoubtedly your best emergency backup option.

 • In some cases, a battery powered backup pump is your only reasonable option.
 A Basementsaver BP-Series system can provide excellent service.
 However, there is a small amount of battery maintenance to consider, and if electrical power is lost for an extended period (typically over 48 hours depending upon conditions) it is possible to fully drain the battery and lose your protection.
 Even with regular maintenance, occasional battery replacement will also be necessary (typically every 3-5 years).